6 Ways to Incorporate Your Heritage into Your Wedding

 Lastly for dessert, instead of a cake, our friends & family baked classic German cookies.
 We offered little take home containers for the cookies and they were a huge hit.
 Everyone loved the little traditional touches.

-#2 – Clothing: Whether it’s the bride and groom, wedding party, or the guests… wearing traditional dress is a fun and very unique way to incorporate your heritage into the wedding.
-For our big day, I designed dirndls for all my bridesmaids and the flower girl.
-They were very elegant silver and black with black blouses.
-All the bridesmaids were excited about wearing the dirndl and they all said, “I cannot wait to wear it again!”
+Whether it’s the bride and groom, wedding party, or the guests… wearing traditional dress is a fun and very unique way to incorporate your heritage into the wedding.
+For our wedding, I designed dirndls for all my bridesmaids and the flower girl.
+They were very elegant silver and black with black blouses that had a semi sweetheart neckline.
+All the bridesmaids were excited about wearing a wedding dirndl and they all said, “I cannot wait to wear it again!”

 We also invited our guests to wear trachten if they’d like.
 Many people wore their dirndls and trachten suits to the wedding and it was really nice to see everyone get in the spirit.

-My wedding dress also transformed into a dirndl of sorts for the reception.
-After dinner and the dance with my dad, I took my tulle skirt off to reveal a shorter skirt underneath and then I added a beaded lace apron.
-It was so comfortable to dance in and I loved the look for the end of the evening.
+My wedding dress also transformed into a bridal dirndl of sorts for the reception.
+After dinner and the dance with my dad, I took my tulle skirt off to reveal a shorter skirt underneath and then I added a beaded lace apron to give it a bridal dirndl look.
+It was so comfortable to dance in and I loved the look at the end of the evening.
+Wedding dirndls are a great way to incorporate the culture into your wedding day, especially if you want to wear something traditional for the ceremony and then spice it up for the reception, I highly recommend!

-#3 – Music & Dance: DJ or Band?
+DJ or Band?
 Either way you go, bringing some traditional and cultural music into the mix is a super fun way to bring your heritage into your wedding day.
 We went with a DJ for our wedding, but we made sure he had a nice variety of classic German polkas and waltzes to mix in amongst the modern music.
 Everyone loved the mix of songs and it was easy to keep people on the dance floor with a good ol’ polka.
+It was so much fun to see so many dirndls out on the dance floor

 Both my husband and I danced waltzes with our parents, him with his mom and me with my dad.
 Both of them loved the songs and the guests also enjoyed watching us dance.